Sleipnir

 Depiction of Sleipnir in a detail on the Tjängvide image stone.

 In Norse mythology, Sleipnir /ˈsleɪpnɪər/ (Old Norse: "slippy" or "the slipper") is an eight-legged horse ridden by Odin.
 Sleipnir is attested in the Poetic Edda, compiled in the 13th century from earlier traditional sources, and the Prose Edda, written in the 13th century by Snorri Sturluson.
-In both sources, Sleipnir is Odin's steed, is the child of Loki and Svaðilfari, is described as the best of all horses, and is sometimes ridden to the location of Hel.
+In both sources, Sleipnir is Odin's steed, while also being the child of Loki and Svaðilfari.
+It is described as the best of all horses, and is sometimes ridden to the location of Hel.
 The Prose Edda contains extended information regarding the circumstances of Sleipnir's birth, and details that he is grey in color.

 Sleipnir is also mentioned in a riddle found in the 13th-century legendary saga Hervarar saga ok Heiðreks, in the 13th-century legendary saga Völsunga saga as the ancestor of the horse Grani, and book I of Gesta Danorum, written in the 12th century by Saxo Grammaticus, contains an episode considered by many scholars to involve Sleipnir.
 Sleipnir is generally accepted as depicted on two 8th-century Gotlandic image stones: the Tjängvide image stone and the Ardre VIII image stone.

 Scholarly theories have been proposed regarding Sleipnir's potential connection to shamanic practices among the Norse pagans.
 In modern times, Sleipnir appears in Icelandic folklore as the creator of Ásbyrgi, in works of art, literature, software, and in the names of ships.